How to Make Mele Kalikimaka Cookies with Video

 - White Icing-If you’re looking for a bright white icing, try adding a little AmeriColor White Food Gel.
 It is amazing!

-DIY White Sprinkles-make them a few days or weeks in advance.
-You can seriously stock up on DIY Sprinkles now so you’ll be ready for baking season.
+DIY White Sprinkles– make them a few days or weeks in advance and you can seriously stock up on DIY Sprinkles now so you’ll be ready for baking season.

 Coarse White Sanding Sugar

 Black Icing or Black Nonpareils for the eyes

 Here is the tutorial for the Hibiscus Cookies that go with this set and there is also a list with links with the other cutters I used in this set.

 - Begin decorating Santa by outlining and flooding the face, chest, arms, and feet with the flesh-colored royal icing.

 - Place two black nonpareils on Santa’s face for his eyes or you can add two dots of black royal icing.